gopigor12/gopigor12/README.md

 <div align="center">
-<h1>HEY THERE, HUMAN! 👋 </h1>
+<h1> HEY THERE, HUMAN! 👋 </h1>
 </div>

-I’m Gopi Gor, a Graduate Student in Cybersecurity at Fordham University and a passionate cybersecurity professional.With 2 years of experience in the industry, I am dedicated to driving personal growth, continuous learning, and cultivating the well-being of individuals in their journey.
+I’m Gopi Gor, a passionate cybersecurity professional.
+With 3 years of experience in the industry, I am dedicated to driving personal growth, continuous learning, and cultivating the well-being of individuals in their journey.

-Currently, I'm working as an Intern, Cybersecurity at Sony Music Publishing.
-Apart from my technical knowledge and experience, I'm an individual helping like-minded people to find their path, and be a leader of their own journey.
+Apart from my technical knowledge and experience, I'm an individual with exceptional communication skills, helping like-minded people to find their path, and be a leader of their own journey.

+**🌎 FUN FACTS ABOUT ME:**
-⚡ FUN FACT: I've lived almost 23 years of my life in Muscat, Oman; 2 years in Mumbai, India and now the United States!
+🔹 Lived 23 years in Muscat, Oman, 2 years in Mumbai, India, and now exploring the USA!
-💬 Ask me about - My whole journey and learning curve!

-🔭I’m currently learning & working on:
-- Industry-Level Certifications (Security+ & CySA+)
-- Penetration Testing Projects
+🔹 I can speak about 5 different languages!
+🔹 Security + Psychology = My Favorite Combo (Cyberpsychology is underrated!)

+🔹 Ask me about my journey, hacking mindsets, and how cybersecurity is like a thriller movie! 🎬

+**🔥 WHAT I'M CURRENTLY UP TO:**
+🛠 Hands-on projects in
-- Incident Response Projects
+🔹 Incident Response & Threat Intelligence
+🔹 Security Awareness & Training (people are the first line of defense!)
-- Project Management Tools
+🔹 Project Management & Cyber Strategy
-- Security Training & Awareness

-👯 My Core Values are:
+🎯 Certifications in Progress:
+🔹 Comptia CySA+
+🔹 GIAC Certified Incident Handler (GCIH)

+**💡 MY CORE VALUES**
-- Growth & Continuous Learning
+🌱 Growth & Continuous Learning
-- Positive Mindset
+😊 Positive Mindset
-- Perspective
+🔎 Perspective Matters
-- Kindness

-📫 How to reach me
+💙 Kindness in Every Interaction

+**📬 LET’S CONNECT!**
-- E: gopigor1299@gmail.com
+📧 Email: gopigor1299@gmail.com
-- P: (917) 345-4255
+📞 Phone: (917) 345-4255
-- L: www.linkedin.com/in/gopi-gor
+💼 LinkedIn: www.linkedin.com/in/gopi-gor
+📝 Blog: Medium - @gopigor21
+🌐 Website: gopigor1299.wixsite.com/gopigor